The next day Rei took me shopping.

 “You’re pretty much done anyway,” she said, quickly freeing me to pursue Kiko.

-All my swelling was gone and I grabbed my shirt and put it on.
-“Thanks for helping me” I said sincerely but quick and quietly.
+All my swelling was gone and I grabbed my shirt and threw it on.
+“Thanks for the help,” I said sincerely and quietly.
 Then I ran out through the torn down wall where Kiko was furiously pacing on the ship platform.

 “She saved me from those guys at the Gambling Hall and brought me here to help me!”

 The young woman’s attitude changed.
 “As destructive as always I see,” she said in a displeased tone to Kiko.
 “Thank you for ruining my entry way, now you better run along before Breccan comes by.”

 Kiko was too angry to reply so she turned around to flag a ship to keep from destroying the entire building.
 I’ve never seen her so mad.
 It was scary.

 When the ship arrived she got in and I was about to follow but she slammed the door in my face and yelled at the driver to go.

 I stood there and watched her ship take off, back toward our apartment.